magento/devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 	  0     0    0     0    0     0      0      0 --:--:--  0:00:02 --:--:--     0
 	* Connection #0 to host www.mymagento.biz.c.sv7gVom4qrpek.ent.magento.cloud left intact

-The preceding example shows the correct values for `Pragma`, `X-Magento-Tags`, and `Fastly-Module-Enabled`.

-## Test your live site
+## Test your live site {#curl-live}
-This section discusses how to test your live site URL, which means the `curl` command goes through the Fastly extension.
+This section discusses how to test and check the response headers on your live site URL with `curl`.
+The command goes through the Fastly extension to receive responses.
 This command returns the values of the `Fastly-Magento-VCL-Uploaded` and `X-Cache` headers.

 If you don't have a live site set up with DNS, you can use either a static route or you can use the optional `--resolve` flag, which bypasses DNS name resolution.

-Optional: Set up a static route only if your site isn't set up with DNS:
+_Optional:_ To set up a static route only if your site isn't set up with DNS:

 1. Locate your operating system's [`hosts` file](https://en.wikipedia.org/wiki/Hosts_(file)#Location_in_the_file_system){:target="_blank"}.
 2. Add the static route in the format: